-H.2.1 The College of Education Faculty Council shall be comprised of all full time instructional faculty members in the College of Education, including the Program Directors and Associate Dean for Academic Programs, Assessment and Accreditation (ADAPAA).
-The Dean and the Director of Advising Services shall serve as an ex officio non-voting members.
+H.1.2 The College of Education Faculty Council shall be comprised of all full time instructional faculty members in the College of Education, including the Program Directors and Associate Dean for Academic Programs, Assessment, and Accreditation (ADAPAA).
+The Dean, Director of Clinical Services and Partnerships, Associate Director of Assessment and Clinical Experiences, and the Director of Advising Services shall serve as an ex officio non-voting members.

-H.2.2 Officers of the COE Faculty Council
+H.1.3 Officers of the COE Faculty Council